tams-cso/tams-club-cal/.github/pull_request_template.md

 ### Checklist

-- [ ] My code follows the coding conventions listed in [CONTRIBUTING.md](https://github.com/MichaelZhao21/tams-club-cal/blob/master/CONTRIBUTING.md) OR used the Prettier VSCode extension to auto-format
+- [ ] My code follows the [coding conventions](https://github.com/MichaelZhao21/tams-club-cal/blob/master/CONTRIBUTING.md#computer-coding-conventions) AND I have formatted with the prettier VSCode extension or `yarn format`
-- [ ] I have **fully** commented my code, especially in hard-to-understand areas
 - [ ] All existing functionality (if a non-breaking change) still works as it should
 - [ ] I have assigned at least one person to review my pull request